 PHP Shipping Modules (Canada Post)

-So, I decided to create one for Canada Post, as this is the most recent one I have worked with.
-Canada Post's specification requires parsing of XML files to retrieve values, hence I have used all PHP-5's new features to do the processing.
-I have used DomDocument, DomXPath and stream functions which will only work with PHP-5 (you would need additional libraries to run it in PHP-4)
+Canada Post’s specification requires parsing of XML files to retrieve values, hence I have used PHP-5’s new features like DomDocument, DomXPath and stream functions which will only work with PHP-5 (you would need additional libraries to run it in PHP-4)

 The class provided is called class.canadapost.php and I below I will provide instructions on how to use it.